hsiunien/Phantom/readme.md

 This project is build when I study with the book-&lt;Flask web development:Developing Web applications with Python&gt;

+Build on Python3

+Database is Mariadb

+Powered by Flask

 All code are rewritten by me.